I know what you’re thinking.

 More than a series of ticks, it also keeps you mindful of how you’re spending your day.
 Once you’ve got a streak going, you won’t want to quit!
 So many wins!

 We’ve even created a FREE eBook: Curating Habits That Stick to complement the Habit Curator so that building new habits isn’t an intimidating process, but one that you have control over.

 It’s so easy to lose sight of how far we’ve come, what we’ve achieved and how fortunate we really are when we don’t pause to reflect.

 That’s why we’ve incorporated a weekly Gratitude Reflection.
 It’s all about celebrating the simple things and expressing gratitude for the moments and people who leave a positive imprint on our lives.
-Whether you decide to write down three wins from the previous week or three things you’re grateful for, building this into your weekly ritual allows you to end and start the new week feeling grateful and blessed.
+Whether you decide to write down three wins from the previous week or three things you’re grateful for, building this into your weekly ritual allows you to end and start the new week feeling blessed.

 Think about all the times you’ve been hungry, without anything remotely nourishing in the pantry or fridge to fill your belly.
 How long did it take you to decide on a meal?

 Also consider the frustration and temporary rage that ensued because, well, you were hungry.
 At this point, 2-minute noodles, fast food or cereal for dinner look like pretty good options.
 We’ve all been there.